msasieta/msasieta.github.io/notes.md

-Here are some of my lecture notes.
+Here are some fun notes.
 *(Updates coming soon.)*